Siling Lake

-Siling Lake (色林错 (Sèlín cuò)), (also known as Qilin or Selincuo) is a salt lake in the Tibet Autonomous Region, China to the north of Xainza.
-Doijiang is located near the lake.
-Administratively it belongs to Xainza County and Baingoin County of the Nagqu.

-Bangecuo is another nearby salt lake located east of Siling Lake, around four miles away.
+Siling Lake (色林错 (Sèlín cuò)) (also known as Qilin or Selincuo) is a salt lake in the Tibet Autonomous Region, China to the north of Xainza.
+Administratively it belongs to Xainza County and Baingoin County of Nagqu prefecture-level city.
+Doijiang is located near the lake, whilst Bangecuo is another nearby salt lake around four miles away to the east.

 Overview

 The lake lies at an altitude of 4530 m.
-It is a salt lake.
-It is fed by the rivers Za'gya Zangbo (or Tsagya Tsangpo) (扎加藏布) and the Boques Tsangpo (波曲藏布).

-With an area of 1865 sqkm, Siling Co is the second largest saltwater lake in the northern Tibetan Plateau and forms part of the Xainza Nature Reserve.
-The 400,000 ha reserve was established in 1993 and contains significant populations of black-necked cranes and some 120 species of birds in total.
+It is a salt lake fed by the rivers Za'gya Zangbo (or Tsagya Tsangpo) (扎加藏布) and the Boques Tsangpo (波曲藏布).
+With an area of 1865 sqkm, Siling Co is the largest saltwater lake in the northern Tibetan Plateau and forms part of the Xainza Nature Reserve.
+This 400,000 ha reserve was established in 1993 and contains significant populations of black-necked cranes and some 120 species of birds in total.
 The lake only has a single species of fish, Gymnocypris selincuoensis, exploited by fishermen.
 The prairie on the banks of the lake is traditionally used as grazing land for yaks and sheep.